Cr3cker/fastapi-tutorial/README.md

 # fastapi-tutorial
-Shows the actual power of FastAPI in examples.
-BTW, it answers one of the most popular questions about frontend and backend
+Shows the actual power of FastAPI in examples and answers one of the most popular questions about frontend and backend.
+Also there are some jokes about HTML "programmers":)